 If you Google “Bellafill” you‘ll see that it’s approved by the FDA for the correction of smile lines and acne scars.
 It’s very good at these things, but in the hands of a skilled injector, it can also be used to augment the cheeks, lift sagging jowls, fill out sunken temples, and more.
 These are what are referred to as “off-label” use: applications that the product wasn’t officially developed or approved for (but often works quite well for).

 While a good majority of fillers today are composed of hyaluronic acid, Bellafill is 80% bovine collagen and 20 % polymethyl methacrylate (PMMA).
 Upon injection, the collagen provides instant volume.
-Then over time, your body absorbs that 80% collagen, leaving behind the 20% that is the PMMA microspheres.
+Over time, your body absorbs that 80% collagen, leaving behind the PMMA microspheres.
 The microspheres act like a scaffolding, providing support for wrinkle correction or loss of volume.
-These microspheres are what last indefinitely.
+These microspheres last indefinitely.
 They begin to mingle with your body’s collagen to provide a natural look and feel.

 Now, if the prospect of semi-permanent results makes you wary, realize that with Bellafill it’s a gradual process of building up volume where you want it.
 A syringe or two of Bellafill can give you an idea of what things might look like should you continue to build fullness in that area.
 Remember that 80% of the fullness you see will be absorbed by your body in a few months, leaving you with a more subdued long-term result.
 (You wouldn’t want it any other way with a more permanent filler like this, by the way.
 Little by little is your best bet—as you can always add but not take away.)
 You could also decide to start with a short-term filler too, just to see if you like the look.